Ways to ignore files locally without editing .gitignore

 | Have the entire team ignore the same files | .gitignore (as usual) |

-By making use of local-only ignore settings, you can set up a personal development environment without polluting .gitignore.
-In particular, knowing the difference between skip-worktree and assume-unchanged can help you avoid unexpected problems.
+By making use of local-only ignore settings, you can set up your own development environment without polluting .gitignore.
+In particular, understanding the difference between skip-worktree and assume-unchanged can help you avoid unexpected issues.